AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-impl/mc-api-sed-pings.md

 ---
 # Sending ping events{#sending-ping-events}

-**For main content, you must fire ping events every 10 seconds, beginning after 10 seconds of playback, regardless of other API events that you have sent.
-For Ad tracking, you must fire ping events every 1 second.**
+**You must fire ping events every 10 seconds, beginning after 10 seconds of playback, regardless of other API events that you have sent.
+This applies for both main content and ad tracking.**

 The ping events are literally the "heartbeat" of Media Analytics.
 The only required parameters for a ping call are `eventType: ping` along with the `playerTime` object (playhead position and timestamp).